 #2 Double-Play Depth

-Play your middle infielders at regular depth but closer to second base.
+Play your middle infielders at near regular depth and slightly closer to second base, about three steps closer to the batter and three steps closer to second base.
 Also has the advantage of putting the infielders in a better spot to get to second on a steal.

 #3 Infield Halfway